lain-web2000/kaname-training-suite/README.md

-# SMB & SMB2J Practice ROM
+# SMB, SMB2J & ANN Practice ROM

-A speedrun practice ROM for Super Mario Bros. and Super Mario Bros 2 - The Lost Levels.
+A speedrun practice ROM for Super Mario Bros., Super Mario Bros 2 - The Lost Levels. and All Night Nippon Super Mario Bros.

-For feature requests or bug reports, please visit the [issue tracker](https://github.com/lain-web2000/pellsson-irq/issues).
+For feature requests or bug reports, please visit the [issue tracker](https://github.com/lain-web2000/pellsson-rev2/issues).

 Looking to practice on PAL?
 [Try out threecreepio's independent PAL-conversion.](https://github.com/threecreepio/pallsson)

 **Please note this version of the Practice ROM uses the MMC5 mapper, this ROM will not work with certain flashcarts such as KrzysioCart, or on cheap clone consoles.**

-## Major Version 6 (Current 6.0)
+## Major Version 6 (Current 6.0 Rev 2)

 ### New Features
-- Lost Levels now uses IRQ handling rather than Sprite 0, meaning there will be less lag frames!
-- Every 100th framerule is no longer broken, all framerules are now functional.
-- FDS Minus World and NES Minus World added for those wanting to practice "Minus World Ending" and "Minus World NES".
-You can toggle between them in the settting menu.
-- Input Display added.
+All Night Nippon Super Mario Bros added!

+Following RNG offsets are available by pressing A during the games title screen:

+	- Both Quests (Warpless) for SMB1
+	- Both Endings & All Stages for SMB:TLL
+	- All Stages for ANN

+Disabled frame numbers when collecting a coin or shattering a brick.

+Pressing B on the Lost Levels title screen sets 8-1/C-1 wrong-warp and allows World 9 access from 8-4.
+(Any death during World 9 will take you to the game over screen.)

+Separate framerule numbers are saved for Mario and Luigi in Lost Levels and Nippon.

+Changed user variable names from **X** and **Y** to **A** and **B** to mitigate any confusion.

+Coinflash has been re-enabled on the SMB1 title screen to simulate start press for runs.

+Frame number is updated when Bowser starts moving.

+Timer and Records have been removed.
 ### Bug Fixes
 - 6.0 bug fixes
 	- Fixed stack overflow bug in Lost Levels.